• Donate

 Laurie: I co-founded a student organization at the University of Virginia called Refugee Outreach to provide support for those seeking refuge locally and globally.
 One of our focuses is on fundraising for small scale NGOs working to fill the gaps left behind by larger organizations.
 We currently have partner organizations in 6 countries and we are looking to expand.
 A major component of our work is addressing the needs of refugees in Charlottesville.
 We plan to provide ESL and SAT tutoring services, which is something I am already involved in with the International Rescue Committee.
 I will actually be in Greece this summer in order to connect with small scale NGOs supporting refugees, whether it be basic, legal, educational, medical, or psychological support.
 This should be a good learning experience for me to bring back to my own community to tackle the refugee crisis.

 To learn more about the projects that influential young leaders like Laurie are doing, visit the Roots & Shoots website.
-Educators and Roots & Shoots groups, you can invite Laurie or another member of the NYLC to visit or Skype with your classroom/group to talk about their Roots & Shoots work and share tips for your next service campaign!
+Educators and Roots & Shoots groups, you can invite Laurie or another member of the RSYC to visit or Skype with your classroom/group to talk about their Roots & Shoots work and share tips for your next service campaign!
 Click here to learn more.

 Traits PNG